pwnieexpress/blue_hydra/README.md

 TODO:

-when any thread exits, ensure there is an error and the program exits except the btmon_handler thread, if reading a file exit, otherwise restart and warn
+* when any thread exits, ensure there is an error and the program exits
+* except the btmon_handler thread, if reading a file exit, otherwise restart and warn

-le_lmp_version is empty
-le_feature is empty